Paralowie, South Australia: Demographics

+The most common countries of birth were Australia (65.9%), England (3.8%), Vietnam (3.3%) and Afghanistan (3.2%).

+The most common languages used at home in Paralowie were English only (64.7%), Vietnamese (4.7%), Khmer (4.1%) and Punjabi (1.5%).
+Other languages used at home by more than 100 residents were Greek, Nepali, Polish, Spanish and Tagalog.

+527 people (3.0%) identified as Aboriginal and/or Torres Strait Islander.

+At the 2021 Census, the median age of Paralowie residents was 35 years, which is younger than the median age of Australians as a whole (38).

 Places of significance

 Burton Primitive Methodist Cemetery

 Located on Bolivar Road, Paralowie, the now-closed cemetery is the only reminder of the Burton Methodist Church (used to stand by the side of Burton Road), built-in 1915, closed in 1950 and later demolished, and now marked with a memorial stone.
 An earlier church built in June 1858 also existed here and was used as a school until the 1950s.

-The first burial was that of George Diment, aged 101/2 years in December 1866; burials continued until 1957, after which there was a substantial gap until the last burial in April 1971.
+The first burial was that of George Diment, aged 101/2 years, in December 1866; burials continued until 1957, after which there was a substantial gap until the last burial in April 1971.
 Attempts have been made to restore the vandalised headstones in the cemetery because it is a site of historical significance.

 Settler's Court

 The former farmhouse located at 8 Settler's Court, Paralowie is listed as a State Heritage Place on the South Australian Heritage Register, because the Burdett family who lived on the property, who both developed a cattle stud and influenced local affairs.
 Also known as Judd's Homestead.
 It is reported as being "an important example of the larger pastoral properties that characterised the region prior to the urban development after World War Two."